 - An English lion emblem with a raised paw

-Entering the symbol of your sterling silver on the calculator as well as each piece’s weight (use a kitchen scale for accuracy) will allow the calculator to give you an estimated sale price.
+Entering the symbol of your sterling silver on the calculator and each piece’s weight (use a kitchen scale for accuracy) will allow the calculator to give you an estimated sale price.

-Regardless of if it’s sterling silverware or another type of flatware, sale price is based on the current price silver is valued at.
-This does not mean that the price shown will be what you actually get for your silver piece.
+Regardless of whether it’s sterling silverware or another type of flatware, the sale price is based on the current price at which silver is valued.
+This does not mean that the price shown will be what you get for your silver piece.

-Your final payout for the flatware depends on the company that you end up selling to.
+Your final payout for the flatware depends on the company you sell to.

-You can expect at least a 20% reduction in the value shown due to fees paid to the company that purchases your flatware.
+You can expect a 20% reduction in the value shown due to fees paid to the company that purchases your flatware.